 - Appropriate books and music to share with everyone are always welcome.
 Your child's teacher can help you evaluate items if needed. - For older infants, toddlers and preschoolers on a cot, a cuddly toy for naptime is permissible.
-If pillows are used by toddlers and older children, pillows should have removable cases that can be laundered, and only used by the individual child.
+If pillows are used by toddlers and older children, pillows should be small in size and have removable cases that can be laundered, and only used by the individual child. - Gum, candy, junk food (for example: donuts, chips, fast food) and money are prohibited at TC4. - For infants, please supply the center with extra breast milk or formula in case of an emergency. - Plastic bottles only (no glass allowed in classrooms). - Please LABEL your child's food and belongings with their name!

-- Gum, candy, junk food and money are prohibited at TC4. - For infants, please supply the center with extra breast milk or formula in case of an emergency. - Plastic bottles only (no glass allowed in classrooms). - Please LABEL your child's food and belongings with his/her name! - Pacifiers need to be labeled with the child's initials and have a protective cover for when not in use.
+- Pacifiers need to be labeled with the child's initials and have a protective cover for when not in use.
 No pacifier strings or clips are permitted. - Please avoid bringing toys from home unless your child's class has a planned Show-and-Tell, or you have an item related to what is being studied in class.
 We understand that some children need comfort items from home, such as a blanket or toy, in order to help them transition into the program at morning drop off time.
 However, once a child has settled in, teachers will help the child put their item away in their cubby for safekeeping, until the end of the day.
 TC4 is not responsible for the damage or loss of any items, toys, or books brought to the Center.

-AS A REMINDER, IF YOUR CHILD REQUIRES CHAPSTICK OR LIP GLOSS, PLEASE SEE YOUR CHILD'S TEACHER FOR THE APPROPRIATE NON-PRESCRIPTION AUTHORIZATION FORM
+AS A REMINDER, IF YOUR CHILD REQUIRES CHAPSTICK OR LIP GLOSS, PLEASE SEE YOUR CHILD'S TEACHER FOR THE APPROPRIATE NON-PRESCRIPTION TOPICAL MEDICATION AUTHORIZATION FORM